kubernetes/community/contributors/guide/issue-triage.md

 next step of defining priority.
 You may need to contact the issue reporter in the following cases:
 * Do a quick duplicate search to see if the issue has been reported already.
 If a duplicate is found, let the issue reporter know it by marking it duplicate.
+Label such issues as `triage/duplicate`.
-* If you can not reproduce the issue, contact the issue reporter with your findings and close the issue if both the parties agree that it could not be reproduced.
+* If you can not reproduce the issue, label it as a `triage/not-reproducible`.
+Contact the issue reporter with your findings and close the issue if both the parties agree that it could not be reproduced.
-* If the issue is non-trivial to reproduce, work with issue reporter and let SIG know of your findings.
+* If you need more information to further work on the issue, let the reporter know it by adding an issue comment followed by label `triage/needs-information`.

-* If you do not get a response in 20 days, then close the issue with appropriate comment.
+In all cases, if you do not get a response in 20 days then close the issue with an appropriate comment.

 ## Define priority